 The Brooklyn Museum is the third-largest museum in New York City, housing more than 1.5 million art items across hundreds of thousands of square feet.

-This article gives you the essential information before booking tickets for the Brooklyn Art Museum.
+This article covers everything you must know before booking tickets for the the Brooklyn Art Museum.

-The Brooklyn Museum, since its inception in 1897, has been the site of a diverse collection of Artworks and antiques originating from various parts of the world.
+Since its inception in 1897, the Brooklyn Museum has been the site of a diverse collection of artworks and antiques originating from various parts of the world.

 Brooklyn Museum of Art is a beautiful cultural institution with its heterogeneous collection of Artifacts and Antiques.

-The Brooklyn Museum is well known for its Egyptian, Japanese, and African collection.
-The museum also houses Egyptian antiques, which are 3,000 years old.
+The Brooklyn Museum is well known for its Egyptian, Japanese, and African collections.

 The Brooklyn Museum, with its permanent collection, also has temporary exhibitions.